microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution01.md

         - If you don't have Administrator access:
             - Primary (Resource) AD tenant: This tenant is Resource Control Plane where all your Azure Resources will be deployed to.
             - Secondary (Data) AD tenant: This tenant is Data Control Plane where all your App Registrations will be deployed to.
-    - deploy the scenario with the Open Source FHIR Server for Azure:
+    - Deploy the scenario with the managed Azure API for FHIR:
     - **[Deploy FHIR Server Samples](https://github.com/microsoft/fhir-server-samples#deployment)** with the managed Azure API for FHIR (PaaS) scenario:
         - Run `Create-FhirServerSamplesEnvironment.ps1` from the cloned `./deploy/scripts` folder.
     - To Validate your deployment,